-Unfortunately, the potential reservoir role of minerals and deep sulfide mattes for S and chalcophile elements is as of yet not well constrained, prohibiting a full understanding of the terrestrial S cycle.
+Sulfur (S) is a volatile element and provides key insights into how the Earth's volatile flux developed through time.
 Sulfide-loving (chalcophile) elements are important geochemical tracers of S due to their compatibility in these phases.
-The proposed research will investigate crucial aspects of the S cycle using experimental petrology.
-Novel high pressure-temperature experiments will be conducted at WWU Münster to constrain the reservoir potential of mantle and crustal phases in terms of S and chalcophile elements.
-Experiments will be chemically analyzed using micro-analytical methods, and these results will be used to obtain thermodynamic models describing their distribution between minerals, sulfides and melts at high pressure.
-The models will be used to fully constrain the terrestrial S and chalcophile element cycle.
+The EU-funded SuChaMa project will investigate crucial aspects of the S cycle using experimental petrology.
+Novel high pressure-temperature experiments will be conducted to find out the reservoir potential of the mantle and crustal phases in terms of S and chalcophile elements.
+Experiments will be chemically analysed using micro-analytical methods, and the results will be used to obtain thermodynamic models describing their distribution between minerals, sulfides as well as molten minerals and sulfides at high pressure.
+The models will be used to fully define the terrestrial S and chalcophile element cycle.